Thyroid Surgery

 Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for papillary thyroid carcinoma.

-Scar, 2 weeks after a total thyroidectomy for 2.1 cm (about an inch) Papillary Thyroid Carcinoma on the right side.
+Scar, 2 weeks after a total thyroidectomy for a 2.1 cm (about an inch) Papillary Thyroid Carcinoma on the right side.

-Scar, 3 months after a total thyroidectomy for Follicular Thyroid Carcinoma in 73-year-old male patient.
+Scar, 3 months after a total thyroidectomy for Follicular Thyroid Carcinoma in a 73-year-old male patient.
 The patient also had radioactive iodine treatment after the surgery

-Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for papillary thyroid carcinoma in 22-year-old female.
+Scar, 2 weeks after a total thyroidectomy with central neck lymph nodes (level 6 and 7) dissection for papillary thyroid carcinoma in a 22-year-old female.

 Scar, 7 years after total thyroidectomy for Graves' disease.